k0sproject/k0s/docs/create-cluster.md

 To add a user to cluster, use the [kubeconfig create](cli/k0s_kubeconfig_create.md) command.
 This will output a kubeconfig for the user, which can be used for authentication.

-On the controller, run the following to generate a kubeconfig for a user :
+On the controller, run the following to generate a kubeconfig for a user:

 ```shell script
 k0s kubeconfig create [username]
 ```

 ### Enabling Access to Cluster Resources
 To allow the user access to the cluster, the user needs to be created with the `system:masters` group: